 Plays by Shakespeare are performed in the Abbey Ruins annually in the summer.
 Some of the actors are from the local area, others come from all over Great Britain and return regularly.

-This years play is ‘The Merry Wives of Windsor‘ Wed 7 – Sat 10 August, 2019.
-With live music and spectacular stage effects, the Abbey Shakespeare Players’ 33rd annual production will make the most of the atmospheric backdrop of the St Dogmaels Abbey ruins.
+This years play is ‘Julius Caesar‘ Wed 5 – Sat 8 August, 2020.
+With live music and spectacular stage effects, the Abbey Shakespeare Players’ 34th annual production will make the most of the atmospheric backdrop of the St Dogmaels Abbey ruins.

 Tickets available in advance from Theatr Mwldan, Cardigan Box Office: 01239 621200